Ontario Strengthens Enforcement of Provincewide Stay-at-Home Order

-Effective Thursday, April 8, 2021 at 12:01 a.m.: The Government of Ontario is issuing a provincewide Stay-at-Home order requiring everyone to remain at home except for essential purposes, such as going to the grocery store or pharmacy, accessing health care services (including getting vaccinated), for outdoor exercise, or for work that cannot be done remotely.
+Both the provincial declaration of emergency and the Stay-at-Home order have been extended for an additional two weeks.
+The Stay-at-Home order currently in effect requires everyone to remain at home except for specified purposes, such as going to the grocery store or pharmacy, accessing health care services (including getting vaccinated), for outdoor exercise, or for work that cannot be done remotely.
 New public health and workplace safety measures have been added to the Stay-at-Home order, including further restrictions on allowable activity.
 For full details on new measures and all provincial health and safety measures, please click here.

 Public Health Capacity Limits